What happens if you miss the call from the GP?

 Running Late For Your Appointment?

 Please attend your appointment on time.
-If you are late you may not be seen.
-If you are not seen you will not be able to rearrange your appointment until the next working day-except in the event of a medical emergency that requires immediate attention.
+If you are more than 5 minutes late you may not be seen.
+We wil try our best to rearrange your appointment on our next available Clinic-except in the event of a medical emergency that requires immediate attention.

 If you require an interpreter when attending your appointment, please notify a member of the Reception team who will arrange this for you.

 Richmond Medical Centre is pleased to be able to offer our patients access to routine appointments at evenings and weekends.
 Appointments will also be available on bank holidays and across the Easter and Christmas and New Year periods.